-- Preservation and restoration of wildlife connectivity corridors is encouraged and supported by the following: - (i) Contiguous habitat areas should be preserved. - (ii) Structures and barriers that impede wildlife movement such as exclusion fencing should be avoided within connectivity corridors.
-For example, solid walls or fences erected to control wildlife capable of jumping over a fence 2.0 m in height should not be used. - (iii) Extensive development within connectivity corridors that restricts the opportunity for wildlife movement should be avoided. - (iv) If the construction of a structure within a connectivity corridor cannot be avoided, the structure should be located at the periphery of the corridor to limit the impediment of wildlife movement. - Extensive pruning of underbrush within connectivity corridors should be avoided. - (vi) Forest cover should be maintained to encourage the use of connectivity corridors by wildlife. - (vii) Native vegetation within connectivity corridors should be maintained.
-Conversion of vegetation within corridors to nonnative species should be avoided. - (viii) Snags, downed logs, stumps and other forest features should be preserved unless they present a danger to personal or public safety. - Education programs such as Wildsafe BC and Wildlife Collision Prevention Program to reduce wildlife conflict and mortality are encouraged.
+(g) Preservation and restoration of wildlife corridors to allow for movement within and to lands beyond the plan area is encouraged and supported by the following:

+- (i) Contiguous habitat areas should be preserved. - (ii) Structures and barriers that impede wildlife movement such as exclusion fencing should be avoided within connectivity corridors.
+For example, solid walls or fences erected to control wildlife capable of jumping over a fence 2.0 m in height should not be used. - (iii) Extensive development within wildlife corridors that restricts the opportunity for wildlife movement should be avoided. - (iv) If the construction of a structure within a wildlife corridor cannot be avoided, the structure should be located at the periphery of the corridor to limit the impediment of wildlife movement. - (v) Extensive pruning of underbrush within wildlife corridors should be avoided. - (vi) Forest cover should be maintained to encourage the use of wildlife corridors. - (vii) Native vegetation should be maintained.
+Conversion of vegetation within wildlife corridors to non-native species should be avoided. - (viii) Snags, downed logs, stumps and other forest features should be preserved unless they present a danger to personal or public safety. - (h) Wildlife habitat, species at risk and sensitive ecosystems will be considered at the time of rezoning or OCP amendment applications.
+Despite the development permit requirements of section 19.3 of this plan, additional development approval information may be required by the RDEK as part of the development approval process.
+For example, submission of a report by a qualified professional that includes, but is not limited to: - (i) Identification of any endangered or vulnerable species that utilize the area under consideration. - (ii) Identification of areas, as appropriate, to be dedicated as conservation areas. - (iii) Site specific additional requirements identified by the RDEK at the time of application. - Education programs such as WildSafe BC and Wildlife Collision Prevention Program to reduce wildlife conflict and mortality are encouraged.